jacques/docs.npmjs.com/content/getting-started/using-a-package.json.md

 > npm init --yes
 ```

-This will ask you only one question, `author`.
-Otherwise it will fill in default
+This will ask no questions, and instead will generate a default `package.json` using information extracted from the current directory.
-values:

 ```
 > npm init --yes